nathan-cross-97/YoloCardDetection/README.md

  mean average precision (mAP@0.50) = 1.000000, or 100.00 %

+## Testing

 This model can be run on pictures or videos.
+It works best when the camera is not moving.

 https://github.com/user-attachments/assets/6b049281-a974-48e6-93fa-f19b3f641901

+## Further development

+I like to play Poker and tracking hands while playing Live (in-person) is time consuming and easy to make mistakes.
+I think it would be awesome to be able to place a camera down and automatically capture the hole cards, flop, turn, and river cards, as well as use some additional computer vision models or speech to text models to determine player postion and bet sizing on each street.